scotthurwitz1/airdropfarmingxrp/README.md

 offer create- executing sell orders on the ledger for each account

-There were a few challenges that arose particular to working on the XRPL.
+There were a few challenges that arose while working on the XRPL.
-For example, the need to explicitly verify transactions and retry failed ones, processing partial payments, and making fee adjustments.
+These included the need to: continually verify transactions/retry failed transactions, process partial payments, and make fee adjustments.
 In the future I would be interested increasing the speed of the scripts by running multiple iterations in parallel on the cloud.